-The Company holds less than 1% of the issued and outstanding shares of Captor as at June 30, 2018, which were acquired, together with warrants, at an aggregate price of \$200,000.
-The Company's investment in Captor is nonmaterial and represents 0.99% of the Company's total investment portfolio as at June 30, 2018.
-It is believed that Captor is a merchant bank with controlling interests in two dispensaries in the States of Washington and California, both branded as MedMen stores and operated and managed by MedMen, and is in the process of sub-leasing two cultivation facilities in the State of Washington through its wholly-owned subsidiary.
+The Company holds 750,000 shares of Captor, which represents less than 1% of the issued and outstanding shares of Captor as at September 30, 2018.
+The Company acquired 1,000,000 shares and 500,000 warrants at an aggregate price of \$200,100.
+The Company sold 250,000 of the shares of Captor it held prior to September 30, 2018.
+The Company's investment in Captor is non-material and represents 0.4% of the Company's total investment portfolio as at September 30, 2018.
+It is believed that Captor is a merchant bank with controlling interests in four dispensaries and a producer of cannabis extracts in the State of California, and operates two cultivation operations in the State of Washington through its wholly-owned subsidiary.
 Captor is listed on the CSE.